What is a Flow Bench?

 What is the DIY Flow Bench Project?

-The DIY Flow Bench project (DIYFB) is a professional quality flow bench controller that produces results comparable with, and in some cases exceeding commercial grade systems.
+The DIY Flow Bench project (DIYFB) is a professional quality flow bench controller that produces results comparable with, and in some aspects exceeding commercial grade systems.

 The project comprises of two basic aspects.